 Stay clear from GIFS, tacky backgrounds and silly cursors

 I guess you could call this a pet peeve of mine.
 I hate loud and bright backgrounds that distract readers from the post.
 Glittery ‘Myspace’ style GIFS and cursors that make your blog look as though it was created by a 14 year old.
 THE most off putting rookie mistakes to make!
 Whatever you do, stay away from these three things and you’ll be fine.
 This goes for web design too.
 Most people want to see a website with a lot of information but a clean and crisp design.
+If you don’t think that your web designing skills are good enough, then you can easily hire a professional company to help you out (such as this website design nebraska company).
+Sometimes just getting a little bit of extra help can make all the difference.

 Think about your blog colours